KULL-Centre/_2023_Blaabjerg_SSEmb/README.md

 XXX

 ## Downloads
-Data related to the paper can be download here: [https://zenodo.org/records/10362251](https://zenodo.org/records/10362251).\
+Data related to the paper can be download here: [https://zenodo.org/records/10362251](https://zenodo.org/records/10362251).<br>
-The directory contains the folding subdirectories:\
+The directory contains the folding subdirectories:<br>
 * `train`
     * `model_weights`: Contains pretrained weights for the SSEmb-MSATransformer and SSEmb-GVPGNN modules.
     * `optimizer_weights`: Contains the parameters for the optimizer at time of early-stopping.